 Wage levies are continuous.
 The IRS does not need to issue a new form for each period.
 The wage levy will continue until your IRS debt has been paid in full (including the penalties and interest) or you take action and stop the garnishment!

-If you are interested in getting wage garnishment help, schedule a free consultation using the form below or call us today at 1-844-841-9857!
-Don't wait until it's too late.
-Wage levies can be stopped, but you need to act fast!
+If you are interested in getting wage garnishment help, schedule a free consultation using the contact us form or call us today at 1-844-806-2648!
+Don’t wait until it’s too late.
+Wage levies may be stopped, but you need to act fast!